One arrested, 3 wanted after fight over dog leads to deadly shootout in Blytheville

 Both later died.

-The crossfire also injured two children, ages 15 and 16-years-old.
+The crossfire also injured two teens, ages 15 and 16.

-“We just need to put down the guns and get close to God.
-It needs to stop,” Vikki Bonds said.
+"We just need to put down the guns and get close to God.
+It needs to stop," family friend Vikki Bonds said.

-Bonds says she knows friends of both victims.
+Bonds says she knew friends of both victims.
 She came to the site of the crime to hold hands and pray.

-“I was just consoling them, giving them hope and telling them it doesn’t have to be this way.
-There are other alternatives.”
+"I was just consoling them, giving them hope and telling them it doesn't have to be this way.
+There are other alternatives," Bonds said.

-Raymond Jurneacick, 52, was taken into custody and charged with battery, engaging in continuing crime gang, manslaughter, murder and terroristic acts, the Blytheville Courier News reported.
+Raymond Jurneacick, 52, was taken into custody and charged with battery, engaging in continuing crime gang, manslaughter, murder and terroristic acts, according to Blytheville Police.

 Arrest warrants have been issued for Antonio Rocha, Israel Rocha and Randy Rocha for the same charges.

-Now, many are questioning why a small disagreement turn into something so awful and destructive?
+Now, many are questioning why a small disagreement turn into something so awful and destructive.

-Police say they don’t have a condition update for the two injured teenagers.
+Police said they didn't have a condition update for the two injured teenagers.